N. Carolina Rep. Cawthorn concedes GOP primary to Edwards - NewsBreak

 N. Carolina Rep. Cawthorn concedes GOP primary to Edwards

-RALEIGH, N.C. — (AP) — First-term U.S. Rep. Madison Cawthorn conceded his Republican primary race Tuesday to state Sen. Chuck Edwards, after the pro-Donald Trump firebrand's personal and political blunders translated into voter unhappiness.
+RALEIGH, N.C. — (AP) — First-term U.S. Rep. Madison Cawthorn has conceded to North Carolina state Sen. Chuck Edwards in the Republican congressional primary.

-Cawthorn called Edwards to concede the 11th Congressional District primary to Edwards, Cawthorn campaign spokesperson Luke Ball told The Associated Press.
+Luke Ball, a spokesperson for Cawthorn’s campaign, told The Associated Press late Tuesday that Cawthorn had conceded the race.
+A fast-food franchise owner, Edwards now advances to the November election against Democrat Jasmine Beach-Ferrara.

-The AP late Tuesday had not called the race, in which Edwards was leading Cawthorn and six other Republican candidates with nearly all votes counted.
-Cawthorn had vaulted to national prominence after winning the mountain-area seat in 2020 at age 25.
+Answering reporters’ questions on Tuesday evening with the result still uncertain, Cawthorn said he believed the deficit with Edwards would be eliminated and that he would win without the need for a runoff.

-U.S. Sen. Thom Tillis, who endorsed Edwards, said Cawthorn was an embarrassment to his constituents.
+“When you get your back pushed up against the wall, I’ve found that most people in politics, if it’s not politically expedient to them, they’ll turn their back on you in a heartbeat," Cawthorn said Tuesday night.
+"But no matter what you are facing, when Donald Trump has your back, he has your back to the end.”

-“Republicans chose Chuck Edwards tonight because he is the embodiment of mountain values who will fight for them every single day in Congress with honor and integrity,” Tillis said in a news release.
+Several GOP leaders have turned away from the 26-year-old congressman, with some citing a series of unforced errors, such as calling Ukrainian President Volodymyr Zelenskyy a “thug” after Russia invaded his country.
+Cawthorn also infuriated fellow Republicans in Congress when he alleged on a podcast that he had been invited to an orgy in Washington.

-Cawthorn faced negative publicity for speeding and gun violations, as well as for calling Ukrainian President Volodymyr Zelenskyy a “thug.”
-He also infuriated fellow Republicans in Congress when he alleged on a podcast that he had been invited to an orgy in Washington.
+Cawthorn has banked on his successful fundraising, social media presence and vocal support for the former president to help him win the 11th Congressional District nomination again.

-And his initial decision to run for reelection elsewhere — only to switch back to the 11th District — didn’t sit well with many locals.
+Edwards, an owner of McDonald's franchises, received endorsements from U.S. Sen. Thom Tillis and the state's top GOP legislative leaders.
+A super PAC allied with Tillis ran ads against Cawthorn, one of which called him a “reckless embarrassment” and ”dishonest disaster.”

 Cawthorn has been stopped by police on driving citations three times since October and caught with guns at airport checkpoints twice since last year, including last month.
 And videos released in the campaign's final weeks showed Cawthorn in sexually suggestive poses, which he said were from several years ago — meant to be funny and nothing else.